DHTMLX/docs-suite/docs/grid/api/grid_beforecollapse_event.md

 # beforeCollapse

-@short: fires before collapsing a tree node
+@short: fires before collapsing a row that contains child rows

 :::note
 The event works: